 AI capabilities that enhance change management:

-- Project Analyzer: reviews project structure and suggests improvements.
+- Project Analyzer: Reviews project structure and suggests improvements.

 - AI Blocks: summarize feedback, extract action items, categorize risks instantly.

-- Automated workflows: eliminate manual coordination through intelligent automation.
+- Automated workflows: Eliminate manual coordination through intelligent automation.

 - Digital Workers: AI assistants that monitor progress and suggest interventions.